falrabadi/nested-comments/README.md

-# nested-comments
+# Nested Comments Project
-Nested comments section
+This project is trying to recreate a nested comment section, similar to Reddit.